DoSomething/legacy-website/documentation/endpoints/users.md

 ## Update User Profile

-Users may only update their own profile.
+Users may only update their own profile for now.
 Must include Northstar ID in the URL.

 Currently the only fields supported are for location fields.